cornzyblack/atradius_setup/README.md

 This approach requires that you have Python 3.8.* and above installed.
 If you do not have it installed, you can download it [here](https://www.python.org/downloads/release).

 ### To Setup a Python 3  Virtual  Environment
-After you have installed Python, you can run the following in your Terminal
+After you have installed Python, you can run the following in your Terminal (make sure you are in the root folder)

 ```python3 -m venv /path/to/new/virtual/environment```